 I used to buy them at a medical supply store in my city.
 But the many advantages of buying them online made me switch lately.
 The prices are lower, you have more brand to choose from and best of all, you don’t even have to leave your home.

-I tried different online stores, and even though they are rather similar, my favorite one is www.foryourlegs.com It has all the brands and size possible.
-Its customer service is fast and it will even beat the price of the competition by 10% if you find a lower price.
-Having said that, tell me if you do find a better price because I never did!
+I tried different online stores, and even though they are rather similar, my favorite one is www.therawear.com It has all the brands and size possible.
+Its customer service is fast and it even offers free shipping on orders over $65.
+Tell me if you find a better deal than that because I never did!

 For the best brand, it really comes down to personal preferences.
 By experience, each brand has low-end products and high-end products.
 Be willing to spend a little more for a stocking that will make you feel better longer.
-The brand I am using right now is Sigvaris and the model is a thigh high 20-30 mmHg that you can find here: Sigvaris 230 Cotton Series
+The brand I am using right now is Sigvaris and the model is a thigh high 20-30 mmHg that you can find here: Sigvaris 860 Select Comfort

 Sigvaris is the largest maker of compression stockings in the world since 2009.
 They produce more than 3.6 million pairs of socks every year.